drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 from $2^{-15}$ to $2^{4}$-->  After grid search, each classifier was re-fit on the full set of training data, using the best hyperparameters.
-The trained classifiers were then used to make predictions about the class of the consonant on each held-out test data trial\del{s}; in experiments 1 and 2 those class predictions were consonant labels; in experiment 3 those class predictions were phonological feature values.
+The trained classifiers were then used to make predictions about the class of the consonant on each held-out test data trial; in experiments 1 and 2 those class predictions were consonant labels; in experiment 3 those class predictions were phonological feature values.